Thanos1716/pixel-consistency/README.md

 This resourcepack is partially inspired by [Better Vanilla Babies & Pixel Perfect Mobs](https://www.planetminecraft.com/texture-pack/better-vanilla-babies-optifine-1-14-4/) by DraminOver.
 No assets from that pack are used in this one.

+If you are a resourcepack developer and enjoy my work, I would love if you included any of my textures or models from this pack in yours.
+Any credit is appreciated!

+If you would like to upload a video showcasing this resourcepack to a third party platform like Youtube or Odysee, credit would be highly appreciated, and be sure to let me know, I might include it here!

 ## Support Me

-The best way to support me at the moment is by downloading my resourcepack!
+The easiest way to support me at the moment is by downloading my resourcepack!

-I don't have any donation options available, but that is something I may consider setting up in the future.
-If this is something you would like, please [raise an issue](https://github.com/Thanos1716/pixel-consistency/issues).

-If you are a resourcepack developer and enjoy my work, I would love it if you included any models from this pack in yours!
+If you would like to:

+ - Ask a question about this pack, or something related
+ - Request a commission, or
+ - Donate, to me directly

+please [raise an issue](https://github.com/Thanos1716/pixel-consistency/issues) on the Github page.

 <!--------->
 <!-- 🗶 ❌ -->